noppanut15/depthviz/README.md

 Once the data is processed, `depthviz`:

 ✅ **Smooths depth values**, ensuring natural and fluid transitions between recorded points.
 ✅ **Applies display settings**, including color, font, and stroke width, for full customization.
 ✅ **Generates an overlay video**, ready for integration with your dive footage.

 This functionality allows freedivers to analyze their performance, track progress, and create engaging underwater visuals effortlessly.
-Whether for personal improvement, training analysis, or social media sharing, `depthviz` makes dive data visualization intuitive and powerful.
+Whether for personal improvement, training analysis, or social media sharing, `depthviz` simplifies dive data visualization, making it both accessible and insightful for freedivers of all skill levels.

 <div align="right">